Birding in Fuente de Piedra lagoon

 Welcome to the largest lagoon in Andalusia and also largest colony of flamingoes in Spain, second in Europe after France Camargue.
 This saline lagoon is some 4 miles long and preserves old dykes, walls and canals which were built to aid salt extraction are today essential to the nesting of the flamingo colony.
 We love birding here in winter and spring, where water levels are usually higher.

 ITINERARY: We will start having a look at the surrounding farmland for Stone Curlew, harriers and larks.
 Then we will enjoy easy short walks around the lagoon, checking a viewpoint and some bird hides at the neighbouring smaller lagoons.
-Our favourite hide is named "El Laguneto" and it holds water year round.
+Our favourite hide is "El Laguneto" and it holds water year round.
 White-headed duck is reliable, and so the Marbled Duck after its reintroduction in 2020.
 After a short visit to the new visitor centre we will head to the southern side of the lagoon, check a few locations and if times allows, visit the surrounding farmlands.
 Fuentepiedra lagoon is a great site for birdwatching, renown throughout the country.
-So far Álvaro has identified here over 120 species of birds.
+So far Álvaro has identified just here over 150 species of birds.